RedberryInternship/example-project-laravel/packages/redberry/georgian-card-gateway/README.md

       -> set( 'rame'  , 'rume' )
       -> execute();
 ```
-all this fields that we set when making new instance of Transaction, will be available for us to see with bunch of other BOG info, when our GeorgianCard -> update() method will be executed. and in that moment you can save db records and so on...
+All this fields that we set when making new instance of Transaction, will be available for us to see with bunch of other BOG info, when our GeorgianCard -> update() method will be executed. and in that moment you can save db records and so on...

 ## Making refund of the transaction
 ---